Azure-Samples/Azure-MachineLearning-DataScience/Misc/Spark/pySpark/Readme.md

 This folder contains pySpark notebooks for published data science walk-throughs published here: https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-spark-overview

-We now have notebooks in both Spark 1.6, and Spark 2.0, that can be run on Azure Spark HDInsight clusters.
+We now have notebooks in both Spark 1.6, and Spark 2.0, that can be run on the Jupyter notebook servers of Azure Spark HDInsight clusters.

 ------------------------------------------------------------------------------------------------------------
-Spark 1.6 NBs are:
+Spark 1.6 NBs (to be run in the pyspark kernel of Jupyter notebook server):

 1. pySpark-machine-learning-data-science-spark-data-exploration-modeling.ipynb